DetectiveDan/SEG-Algorithm/README.md

 ## Getting Started

 If you are looking to use it for Python, I have a PyPi package * [here](www.danielsmith.co).
-Alternativly, you can impliment this into any language you wish.
+Alternatively, you can implement  this into any language you wish.

 ### Prerequisites

 For the Python version I have provided, you must use Python 3.6 with the CSV, Time, and Random packages.

-### Detailed Explination of the Algorithm
+### Detailed Explanation of the Algorithm

 First, twelve digits are generated at random.
 This will be broken into 3 segments.